click on the menu below to navigate this site

 Giggling girls.

-Audrey gave me a mantra to recite while writing: "What you leave out is just as important as what you put in".
-I will try to always keep this in mind Audrey, thank you.
+Audrey gave me a mantra to recite while writing: "What you leave out is just as important as what you put in."
+I will try to always keep this in mind.
+Thank you, Audrey.

 Lovely Mary and handsome David.

+Then Julia's mum, Mary, and her husband, David, arrived from England.
 We ate, drank, and were always very merry.
-This we fitted in between the numerous beautiful hikes we made together on many wonderful Bay Area trails.
+This we fit in between the numerous beautiful hikes we made together on many wonderful Bay Area trails.
 David even took a flight with me in 51-Juliet.

 Sylvia and her happy dad.